metametadata/cljs-elmish-examples/README.md

 model -> (view-model) -> (view) -signal-> (control) -action-> (reconcile) -> model -> etc.
 ```

-* no addresses; communication is performed by calling explicit (dispatch) function
+* no addresses; communication is performed by calling explicit (dispatch) functions
 * hot-reloading for free, thanks to Figwheel
 * it's possible to manually dispatch signals and actions via Figwheel REPL and immediately see results in a browser: